dex1n/ArgCat/README.md

     main_handler(args.test)
 ```

-Codes above really destroy every happy and exciting things and steal the most valuable thing from me: TIME!
+Codes above really destroy every happy and exciting experience and steal the most valuable thing from us: **TIME!**

 So, in the end, it does really matter!
 (Sorry Linkin Park)

-So, (another so, you know, we love say so) eventually I create this __ArgCat__ as the solution.
+So, (another so, you know, we love to say so) eventually I create this __ArgCat__ as the way to get out of the hell.

-Generally speaking, ArgCat will allow you to define and config your parsers, arguments and handler functions in an YAML file, and then will create the actual parser instances according to the settings in the YAML and link the handler functions to resolve the input arguments of the parsers in the runtime.
+Generally speaking, ArgCat allows you to define and config your ArgumentParsers and their arguments in YAML format, and then creates the ArgumentParser instances according to the YAML in the runtime.

 Below is an example of a YAML file: